This tutorial describes the usage of Maven within the Eclipse IDE for building Java applications.

 The Eclipse IDE provides support for the Maven build.
 This support is developed in the M2Eclipse project.

 It provides an editor for modifying the pom file and downloads dependencies if required.
-It also manages the classpath of the projects in the IDE.
-You can also use wizards to import existing Maven projects and to create new Maven projects.
+It manages the classpath of the projects in the IDE.
+You can use wizards to import existing Maven projects and to create new Maven projects.

 2. Installation and configuration of Maven for Eclipse